RHilburn75/PyBer_Analysis/README.md

  - Avg fare per ride were the lowes
  - Avg Fare per driver were the lowest

 The data was scrubbed even further, removing al NaN data, and focusing on a specific timeframe - 01/01/19 to 04/28/19.
-Here's the results:
+Here's the results of sum of fares per week:

 ![image](https://user-images.githubusercontent.com/94253815/147364743-cc8e3152-127e-4894-96fd-c2535c3ce429.png)

+To visulize the data, We created a line chart to reflect the above data: